Live Green Smoothies For Beginners

 Clean up: Rinse with hot water, then tip over to drain & dry.

 After getting your smoothie feet wet, begin tinkering with these proportions.

-- Add a larger handful of greens, between 1 and 2 cups, or more.
+- Add a larger handful of greens, between 1 and 2 cups or more.
 Try different combinations.
-Branch out to using kale, arugula, dill, watercress, beet greens, collards, broccoli, or anything else green you can buy in your produce section!
+Branch out using kale, arugula, dill, watercress, beet greens, collards, broccoli, or anything else green you can buy in your produce section!

 - Add less fruit, or play with fruit combinations.